Scomar82/7-Days-Modlets/README.md

   - LockSlotBorderColor: Ändert die Umrandung zu rot

 Wem es gefällt oder wer mich unterstützen möchte, natürlich alles freiwillig und kein muss! -> [paypal.me](https://www.paypal.me/Enrico1982)

-**--------------------------------------------------------------------------------------------------------------------------------**
-English

-After downloading, simply unzip the desired modlets into your mods folder of 7 Days To Die.
-Example: (Your drive:...Steam\steamapps\common\7 Days To Die\Mods\)

-In the [Wiki](https://github.com/Scomar82/7-Days-Modlets/wiki) tab you will find pictures as a small preview of what to expect.

-**The use of these modlets in other mods is allowed if you mention in your credits that they are from me!**

-**Scomar82_Hobacs:**
-It is just a simple modlet that gives you a colored feedback about the cointainer (untouched, empty, known) and door (locked, unlocked) states .
-It also makes the interaction buttons colored.

-  - V1.01: Some improvements to the state of the dew collector (cloudy (yellow) and clean water (blue)) and in the Spanish translation.
-Thanks to M4V3I2iCk
-  - V1.1: Added the new translations from Update V1.0 b312 and fixed some broken lines from the original Localization.

-**Scomar82_ElementalAmmo:**
-This Mod is inspired from the A21 Mod Exotic Ammo from BoxTurtle Games.

-  - This Mod gives you 2 new typs of Ammo for your guns, that can be crafted at your workbench.
-  - Fire- and Lightning-Ammo.
-  - The new Ammo Typs can be unlocked by the Perk Advanced Engineering Level 1 und the Bundle Crafting of them at Level 2.
-  - Additional ressources for the Fire-Ammo are GasCans and for Lightning-Ammo are NitratPowder.
-  - Fire-Ammo sets your target on fire and Lightning-Ammo stuns your target

-**Scomar82_Health-Bar:**
-Inspired from AGF Health Bar, but it was to small for me.
-  - Shows always the current Health of your aimed target

-**Scomar82_LockSlotColor:**
-  - there are 3 versions
-  - LockSlotIconColor: changes the iconcolor of the locked slot icon to red
-  - LockSlotBackColor: changes the backgroundcolor of the locked slot to red
-  - LockSlotBorderColor: changes the border of the locked slot to red

-Who likes it or who wants to support me, of course all voluntary and no must! -> [paypal.me](https://www.paypal.me/Enrico1982)